lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Can you just disable the Windows key using registry edits?**

-Then, dota2.exe will not be able to see the key press.
+The dota2.exe will not be able to see the key press.

 ## Made a cool keyboard layout and want to share it?